AntsInMyEy3sJohnson/hazeltest/README.md

 This also exposes a limitation of the Member Killer Monkey in its current iteration: It's limited to target Hazelcast members running on Kubernetes (or any flavor thereof, as long as its API server's behavior corresponds to the Kubernetes specification).

 #### State Cleaners
-If you've already taken a peek at the application's [``defaultConfig.yaml`` file](./client/defaultConfig.yaml), you may have noticed a top-level object called ``stateCleaners``, and perhaps an object called ``performPreRunClean`` nested within each of the Map Runner's configurations.
+In case you have already taken a peek at the application's [``defaultConfig.yaml`` file](./client/defaultConfig.yaml), you may have noticed a top-level object called ``stateCleaners``, and perhaps an object called ``performPreRunClean`` nested within each of the Map Runner's configurations.
 The naming of these objects indicates they must relate to "cleaning" functionality, but what exactly gets cleaned, and why would you want that in the first place?

 I wrote a [blog post](https://nicokrieg.com/dev-update-the-cleaners.html) some time ago on what exactly those cleaners do and why it's useful to have them, and the following is the gist of it: